We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 1. Get Groceries Delivered to Your Resort

 This is one of my favorite money saving Disney World hacks.
 And technology has made this so easy for us!
 You used to have to physically stop at a store on your way to the resort to pick up items.
-Now you can order food while riding Disney’s Magical Express.
+Now you can order food for delivery as soon as you arrive in Orlando.

 If you aren’t an Amazon Prime member, sign up for a 30 day free trial of Amazon Prime shortly before your trip.
 This gives you all the benefits of Amazon Prime while you’re in Disney.

 I’ve gotten everything from breakfast foods to snacks to an extra piece of luggage through Amazon Prime Now.
 All of this was delivered right to my resort within hours of placing the order.

 - Wholefoods via Amazon ($9.95 delivery fee applies)

 - Walmart+ (sign up for the 15-day free trial just before your trip)

 You do not need to be present to accept the order either.
 The groceries are delivered to bell services of your resort where they can refrigerate your order.